College Football Playoff expands to 12 teams in 2024 season

 The College Football Playoff announced Thursday it will expand to a 12-team event starting in 2024, completing an 18-month process that was fraught with delays and disagreements.

-“We appreciate the leaders of the six bowl games and the two future national championship game host cities for their cooperation,” CFP Executive Director Bill Hancock said in a statement.
-"Everyone realized that this change is in the best interest of college football and pulled together to make it happen.”

-The first round of the new playoff in 2024 will take place the week ending Saturday, Dec.
+The first round of the playoff in 2024 will take place on campus sites matching teams seeded 5-12 the week ending Saturday, Dec.
 21. Exact dates are still to be determined.

+The quarterfinals and semifinals will be played in the bowls that have been rotating as hosts of the semifinals in the current format: Rose, Sugar, Orange, Peach, Cotton and Fiesta.

+“I want to re-emphasize that all the bowls stepped up, all six," Hancock said.
+"And there’s no secret that we were down to the final minutes of the fourth quarter.
+And there was no overtime.
+And if we hadn’t reached an agreement, there’s no question in my mind that we would have continued the four-ream playoff through the ’2024 and ’25 seasons.
+But we’re here to celebrate the fact that we did reach an agreement.”

 The championship game for the 2024 season will be played Jan.
 20, 2025, in Atlanta.
-The championship game for the 2025 season will be played Jan.
+The title game the next year will be played Jan.
 19, 2026, in Miami Gardens, Florida.
 Both are more than a week later than the current title game timing.

 University presidents and chancellors who oversee the CFP stepped in and revived the process over the summer.
 They approved the original plan for use by 2026, and threw it back to the commissioners, directing them to try to expand by 2024, if possible.

-Facing the possibility of being painted as an obstructionist and potentially being shut out of the expanded playoff in the long-term, the Rose Bowl agreed to move forward in good faith.
+CFP officials balked.
+Facing the possibility of being painted as an obstructionist and potentially being shut out of the expanded playoff in the long term, the Rose Bowl agreed to move forward in good faith.

-“This is a great day for college football,” said Mark Keenum, Mississippi State president and chairman of the CFP Board of Managers.
-“I’m glad we are able to follow through and launch the expanded playoff early.
-It’s very exciting for schools, alumni and everyone involved.”
+“It’s our intent to keep the Rose Bowl game on Jan.
+1," said Laura Farber, chairwoman of the Rose Bowl Management Committee.
+"But we’ll remain flexible in scheduling as needed.”

 UPDATED: Please read and follow our commenting policy: